 “Wait, I see plenty of cars in club racing with businesses and sponsors on them!”

 Quite often, the businesses you see “sponsoring” club racing cars are the driver’s own personal business, job, parent, or friend.
-I’m not saying that lucrative club racing sponsorships are unheard of, but if you ask those drivers, they typically aren’t taking a huge check to have the name on their car (though it is a decent tax write-off for some).
+I’m not saying that lucrative club racing sponsorships are unheard of, but if you ask the random driver with a business name on their car, they typically aren’t taking a huge check to have the name on their car.

 Many sponsorships you see are for partial services, like a shop giving discounted alignments for sponsored cars or free tire mounting and balancing.
 These are generally labor services vs paying cash or parts.

 And yet, many “sponsor” stickers are from drivers who just like and want to support a specific brand or business without necessarily being compensated.
 Many more also emulate a classic livery because it looks really cool, without any form of compensation.
 There are tons of Martini and Gulf liveried vehicles in Club racing, but I’d guess that not a single one is doing it as a sponsorship.

 There are still some people in club racing with generously paying sponsors.
 So Who gets sponsors, and why?

 If you want to prove value to potential sponsors in road racing, you need to get creative…